 -Ed Trainor, Past-President of BIMHS

-Jennifer serves as the California Delegate for the Southwest Oral History Association (2017-16, 2015-16, and 2014-15).
+Jennifer serves as the 1st Vice President for the Southwest Oral History Association (2017-16, 2015-16, and 2014-15).
 She provides state reports in the quarterly newsletters.
 Please refer to the most recent publication for more details.
 She designed a news blog for SOHA’s ongoing events.
 As the state delegate, she designed a poster session in April 2016 at the Center for Oral and Public History.
 SOHA sponsored the 2016 Oral History Association conference in Long Beach.
 She served on the 2016 OHA local arrangements committee.
 As a SOHA board member, she is helped with the 2017 conference in Tempe, AZ from April 27th-29th.
 She will help coordinate the next SOHA conference in SoCal in April 27-29, 2018.

 The Laguna Woods History Center is working on a new community oral history project.
 Jennifer and Cindy are interviewing community leaders to collect and protect this history.
 Each candidate is selected by LWHC for their early history and major contributions to the community.
 They provide varied perspectives of life in Leisure World which was incorporated into Laguna Woods in 1999.